Hotel Refused to Check You In at 18? Do This

 Before you walk back up to the desk, pull up the listing you booked through.
 If the OTA showed an 18+ minimum at the time you booked, screenshot it.
 If the hotel's own website lists a different age than what the clerk just quoted, screenshot that too.

-The conversation you're about to have isn't "please let me check in."
-It's: "your published policy said 18+ when I booked, you're now refusing service, I need either a check-in or a same-day full refund processed through corporate."
+The conversation you are about to have is not "please let me check in."
+It is: "your published policy said 18+ when I booked, you are now refusing service, I need either a check-in or a same-day full refund processed through corporate."
 That framing gets results because it tells the manager exactly what their two options are.

-Sometimes — especially at smaller franchised properties — they'll just honor the booking.
-More often, they'll start the refund.
+Sometimes, especially at smaller franchised properties, they will just honor the booking.
+More often, they will start the refund.

 Get the refund processed before you leave the lobby

 The industry term is "walking the guest."
-When a hotel can't honor a reservation, the expectation is they refund and help you find somewhere else.
-This applies to non-refundable rates too — the no-refund clause doesn't kick in when the refusal comes from the hotel.
+When a hotel cannot honor a reservation, the expectation is they refund and help you find somewhere else.
+This applies to non-refundable rates too.
+The no-refund clause does not kick in when the refusal comes from the hotel.

 Re-book before you leave

-The clock is the enemy here — every minute you wait, prices climb and the closest options sell out.
-Open hotelsallow.com on your phone, search the city you're in, and book a property where the 18+ policy has been confirmed.
+The clock is the enemy here.
+Every minute you wait, prices climb and the closest options sell out.
+Open hotelsallow.com on your phone, search the city you are in, and book a property we've confirmed will take 18-year-olds.

-If you're in a major metro, the city guides are pre-built: Austin, Chicago, Las Vegas, Los Angeles, Miami, Orlando.
+If you are in a major metro, the city guides are pre-built: Austin, Chicago, Las Vegas, Los Angeles, Miami, Orlando.
 Anywhere else, hotels under 21 covers every U.S. city we index.

 Book before you leave the lobby of the place that refused you.
-It's faster than figuring it out in a parking lot.
+It is faster than figuring it out in a parking lot.

 If it's a Motel 6 turning you away, push back

 Motel 6 is the one major U.S. chain that actually holds 18+ at scale.
-About 96.5% of verified Motel 6 properties accept 18-year-olds — the highest rate of any large chain by a wide margin.
-A Motel 6 desk refusing you is the rare case where the brand standard might actually be on your side.
+About 9 in 10 of the Motel 6 properties we've checked take 18-year-olds (292 of 322), the highest rate of any large chain by a wide margin.
+A Motel 6 desk refusing you is the rare case where the brand's published standard is on your side.

 More on the chain breakdown: Minimum Check-In Age by Chain and the Motel 6 age policy page.